shamim1258/Shamim/Technology/AWS/base.md

 -  Analogy: Think of them as a “network USB stick”.
 -  Free tier: 30 GB of free EBS storage of type General Purpose (SSD) or Magnetic per month.
+-  One EBS can be attached to multiple EC2 instance and maximum limit it 16 EC2 instances.

 ### EBS Snapshot
 -  It is backup(snapshot) of EBS volume at a point in time.
 -  Not necessary to detach volume to do snapshot, but recommended.
 -  Can copy snapshots across Availability Zones or Region

+### EC2 Instance Store
+-  It is high performance hardware disk.
+-  EC2 Instance Store lose their storage if they’re stopped.
+-  Backups and Replication are your responsibility.

+### EFS
+-  EFS stands for Elastic File System.
+-  It is network file system can be mounted to many EC2 instances.
+-  Highly available, scalabile and expensive.
+-  It uses Security Group for access control.
+-  Compatible with Linux based AMI (not windows).